1. Why I’m No Longer Talking to White People About Race – Reni Eddo-Lodge

 Chip and Dan Heath

 Why do we remember complicated stories but not complicated facts?
 Why do some ideas last zillions of years and others die, forgotten forever?
 After ten years of study, Chip and Dan Heath have the answer.
 They credit six key principles to unforgettable messaging: simplicity, unexpectedness, concreteness, credibility, emotions and stories.
 It spells ‘success’… well almost.
-Each principle is illustrated with stories to make you shock, laugh and never forget.
+Each principle is illustrated with stories to make you gasp, laugh and never forget.
 From tales of Frank Sinatra, to a stolen kidney, to the global popcorn campaign changing cinema gourmet across the States – Chip and Dan show how to be unforgettable.
 Their methods are vital for community organisers who must get better at communicating if we are to win lasting change.

 5. No shortcuts: Organising for Power – Jane McAlevey